ansys/pysam-sysml2/doc/source/user_guide/api/create-conn.rst

 Ansys SysML2 API Connector
 --------------------------

-PySam SysML2 uses the standard API to load and publish information in a model.
+PySAM SysML2 uses the standard API to load and publish information in a model.

 .. literalinclude:: ../../_static/code/download-diagrams.py
     :lines: 14-19